This Letter Jam review was made after playing the game 9 times. We were sent a copy of this game by the publisher in exchange for an honest review.

 Letter Jam is a cooperative word game in which you give word clues to each other and hope that by the end of the game everyone is able to unscramble their letters and figure out their secret words.
 The game was designed by Ondra Skoupý and is published by Czech Games Edition.

-Letter Jam Gameplay
+How to Play Letter Jam

 To begin a game of Letter Jam, each player gets part of the deck of Letter cards and creates a word (five letters in the standard game).
 You then shuffle your Letter cards and pass them to the player on your right, making your word the word that they need to figure out by the end of the game.
 Throughout the game you’ll be receiving word clues from your teammates and also giving them clues.

 When you play Letter Jam with fewer than six players, you’ll use non-player stands to hold the extra Letter cards.
 This ensures that there are always six letters showing each round (five that you can see) regardless of player count.

 During each round, everyone will have one card facing away from themselves in their stands and you’ll choose one player to spell out a word of any length using any of the letters showing.
 As the clue-giver, you place the number tokens in front of different Letter cards to spell out your word.
 You can use the wildcard to represent any letter and you can use any letter multiple times.
 In the picture above I’m spelling out “picky” using two other players’ letters, two non-player letters, and the wildcard.

 Whenever you’re given a clue, you’ll write down the word on your guessing sheet, using a question mark for your letter and a star for the wildcard.
 You’ll then decide to either move on to your next letter (if you’ve figured it out) or keep the current Letter card in your stand.
 Once you’ve run out of Letter cards, you can draw a new card and you’ll have a chance to guess it if someone else uses it in their clue, potentially turning that letter into a bonus letter that clue-givers can use in future rounds.